ifarfan/k3s-on-raspberrypi/README.md

 ## Oh god, why?!?
-Kubernetes is all the rage these days but it's bloated `as f*ck!`.
-I've had a small cluster of Raspberry Pis that I've used for all sorts of shenanigans (even trying to install Kubernetes on them :facepalm:) and ever since I've heard that the `Rancher` guys managed to slashed the bejesus out of `k8s` it was just a matter of time before these puppies were going to be repurposed (once again!?!).
+Kubernetes is all the rage these days but it's bloated `as hell!` :scream:.
+I've had a small cluster of Raspberry Pis that I've used for all sorts of shenanigans (even trying to install Kubernetes on them :see_no_evil:) and ever since I've heard that the `Rancher` guys managed to slash the bejesus out of `k8s` it was just a matter of time before these puppies were going to be repurposed (once again!?! :flushed:).

-Performance is great and what better way to get k8s in every IOT device in the world.
+Performance is great and what better way to get k8s in every IOT device in the world!

-Next stop... getting rid of the OS altogether and running bare `k3os` on these RPis.
+Next stop... getting rid of the OS altogether and running bare `k3os` on these RPis. :smirk: